misalcedo/tortuga/README.md

 The intent is the set of behaviors that an actor may execute in response to receiving a message.
 An intent must have at least one behavior that is the default behavior.

 ## Behavior
-A behavior is a set of logical instructions (i.e. messages sent to actors) executed in the context of an actor’s continuation for a specific message.
+A behavior is a set of logical instructions (i.e., messages sent to actors) executed in the context of an actor’s continuation for a specific message.

 ## Continuation
 An instantiation of an actor’s intent in the actor system to process a message.
-Continuations may be re-used between multiple messages as long as the re-use is not perceivable (i.e. does not affect the outcome of the intent).
+Continuations may be re-used between multiple messages as long as the re-use is not perceivable (i.e., does not affect the outcome of the intent).

 ## Supervision
 Actors in an actor system may form a supervision tree.
-The tree is always rooted in a system-provided root actor.
+The system provides a root actor for all supervision trees.
 The root actor has children for system actors and user actors.
 When an actor creates a new actor, the creator becomes the supervisor of the created.
-On failure to process a message, the supervisor is queried to determine the appropriate action (e.g., create a new continuation and re-process the message, discard the message, etc.).
+On failure to process a message, the system queries the supervisor to determine the appropriate action (e.g., create a new continuation and re-process the message, discard the message, etc.).

 ## Host
 The WebAssembly runtime that instantiates guests for each actor continuation and routes messages.